 Neck pain is very common among individuals of all ages.
-Mr David Bell, one of London Neurosurgery Partnership’s complex spine experts, explains a bit about it, why we get it, what causes it and how to help.
+Here we explain a bit about it, why we get it, what causes it and how to help.
 It can be linked to the simple straining of neck muscles from hunching over a computer, moving awkwardly or as a result of conditions such as osteoarthritis.
 Less commonly, neck pain can be a symptom of an underlying problem.

 What are the symptoms?